 - In a a large measuring cup or bowl, dissolve yeast in milk.
 Set aside to bloom for 5-7 minutes.

 - In a large bowl using a whisk, sift together flour, sugar and salt.
 Make a well in the center.
 Add butter and yeast mixture.
 Mix through, adding egg while mixture is still loose.
 Mix well.

 - Using an electric mixer fitted with a dough hook, knead the dough for 5 minutes or until it pulls away from the side of the bowl.
-If the dough is too sticky, add additional flour 1 Tbsp at time, up to 1/2 cup.
+If the dough is too sticky, add additional flour 1 tablespoon at time, up to ½ cup.
 Alternately, knead the dough by hand for 5 minutes on a lightly floured surface.

 - Grease the sides and bottom of a clean bowl.
 Transfer dough to bowl.
 Cover with a damp towel and let sit for 1 hour or until doubled.